Until we can safely gather in person, our educational events will be presented online on the Zoom platform

 - All webinars take place on the Zoom platform.
 Prior to the webinar, we recommend downloading either the Zoom app for iOS or Android, or the Zoom Desktop Client for PC or Mac.

-- You will receive an email from Zoom with join information for the webinar.
+- Once our staff uploads your registration to Zoom, you will receive a separate email from Zoom with join information for the webinar .
 These links begin going out approximately three weeks before the event.
 If the webinar is taking place in 24 hours or less, you will receive a join link the day of the webinar.

 - If you have not received a join link one hour before the start of the webinar, inform us immediately by emailing us.